Logiqx/covid-stats/docs/README.md

 Just like the daily death statistics the weekly ONS statistics also suffer from reporting delays and show large fluctuations (especially around Christmas) so it is helpful to show the trends using a moving average.

 The legend on the graph below explains what the lines are but it essentially compares the last 5 years; all deaths, respiratory related deaths and COVID-19 related deaths.
-The graph starts at the beginning of the seasonal flu season (early October) and the nature of a typical flu seasonal can be clearly be seen both in total deaths and respiratory related deaths. †
+The graph starts at the beginning of the flu season (early October) and the nature of a typical flu seasonal can clearly be seen both in total deaths and respiratory related deaths. †

 ![alt text](img/uk_ons.png "ONS Statistics")